hydra-synth/hydra-docs-v2/content/_index.md

 For more information and instructions, see: [Getting Started](docs/quick-start.md), [a list of hydra functions](https://hydra.ojack.xyz/api/), [the community database of projects and tutorials](https://hydra.ojack.xyz/garden/), [a gallery of user-generated sketches](https://twitter.com/hydra_patterns), and [the source code on github](https://github.com/hydra-synth/hydra).

 Hydra was created by [olivia jack](https://ojack.xyz) and is supported by a community of contributers.
 If you enjoy using Hydra, please consider [dontating to support continued development](https://opencollective.com/hydra-synth).

+Extra special thanks the [Clinic for Open Source Arts](https://clinicopensourcearts.org) for generously supporting the creation of this documentation website!

 We recognize all types of contributions.
 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Instructions to add yourself or add contribution emojis to your name are [here](https://github.com/hydra-synth/hydra/issues/265).